Some of Us May Need More Vitamin D Than Others

 Otherwise, Kresser and Masterjohn seem to agree that excess Vitamin D may increase health risks.

 If vitamin A and K2 levels are adequate, you may realize additional Vitamin D benefits up until you reach 80ng/mL.
-After you surpass 80ng/mL, that’s when the risk profile may shift again from positive to negative reflecting that “U-shape” distribution of risks and benefits.
+After you surpass 80ng/mL, the risk profile may shift from positive to negative reflecting that “U-shape” distribution of risks and benefits.